Documentation Index

 • Authenticated users can view the diagnostic definition list and individual definitions.

-• Architects (and above) can create, edit, delete definitions, create diagnostics from definitions, and capture diagnostics to definitions.
+• Compass Authors (and above) can create, edit, delete definitions, create diagnostics from definitions, and capture diagnostics to definitions.